mattstyles/raid/README.md

 ## Running the examples

-Once you’ve cloned and installed all the dependencies you use can use npm to spawn a server to show some example usage of immreact
+Once you’ve cloned and installed all the dependencies you use can use npm to spawn a server to show some example usage of raid

 ```
 npm start -- -o